 The remaining eight teams per conference would square off in best-of-five play-in series to cut the field to 16 teams.
 Under the plan, the Wild would be the No. 10 seed in the West and face No. 7 Vancouver in a best-of-five series.

 The league facilities remain closed, and many players returned to their home countries.
-On Monday, the NHL released protocols for team facilities to reopen, which could happen in early June.
+The NHL released protocols for team facilities to reopen, which could happen in early June.

 Commissioner Gary Bettman said the league was looking at eight or nine cities to be hubs and would choose two or four.
 St. Paul is interested in being one of those hubs.